haanarrh/aws-networking/README.md

 * Subnets: Default VPCs include a subnet in each Availability Zone within the region, providing high availability.
 Each subnet is associated with the Main Route Table and NACL.
 * Internet Gateway (IGW): The IGW allows communication between the VPC and the internet.
 The default VPC includes an IGW and a default route in the Main Route Table that sends all internet-bound traffic to the IGW.
 ** To inspect the Default VPC, navigate to the VPC Dashboard and select Your VPCs.
 You can explore each component from there.

+## Configuring a custom VPC:
+* Create a VPC: In the VPC dashboard, choose "create VPC". specify a name tag and a CIDR block (e.g., 10.0.0.0/16).
+Consider CIDR.xyz to determine suitable IPv4 address ranges.
+* Create subnet: Create four subnets within your VPC: two public and two private.
+Assign them non-overlapping CIDR blocks (e.g., 10.0.1.0/24, 10.0.2.0/24, 10.0.3.0/24, 10.0.4.0/24).
+Place each subnet in a different Availability Zone for redundancy.
+* Create an Internet Gateway: Create an IGW and attach it to your custom VPC.
+This enables communication with the internet.

+** These steps establish the foundation for your custom VPC, creating the network infrastructure required to connect your resources.